Fibre bundle framework for unitary quantum fault tolerance: Geometric preliminaries

 Let $\theta_{ij}$ be the transition function from the fibre coordinates under chart $j$ to those under chart $i$, as per Definition~\ref{def:bund} (\rmnum{2}).
 Since the $\phi_{*}$'s are charts, the $G$-valued transition functions at any point $p\in B$ satisfy: \begin{enumerate} \item $\theta_{ii}(p)=e$, \item $\theta_{ji}(p)=\theta_{ij}(p)^{-1}$, \item Suppose $\phi_i, \phi_j, \phi_k$ are three charts over $U_i, U_j, U_k$ respectively, with nonempty triple intersection $U_i \cap U_j \cap U_k \ne \emptyset$.
 Then $\theta_{ik}(p)=\theta_{ij}(p) \theta_{jk}(p)$. \end{enumerate}

-\begin{Definition}[Associated bundle] Given a bundle $E$, short for $(E,B,\pi,F,G)$, with fibre $F$, and another Hausdorff space $F'$ with an action of the topological group $G$, we can produce a new bundle $(E',B,\pi',F',G)$ with the same base space and \emph{same transition functions} (and hence necessarily the same structure group), but with different fibre $F'$ upon which $G$ also acts.
+\begin{Definition}[Associated bundle] Given a bundle $E$, short for $(E,B,\pi,F,G)$, with fibre $F$, and another Hausdorff space $F'$ with an action of the topological group $G$, we can produce a new bundle $(E',B,\pi',F',G)$ with the same base space and same transition functions (and hence necessarily the same structure group), but with different fibre $F'$ upon which $G$ also acts.
 The new bundle $E'$ is called the \emph{associated bundle} of $E$ with fibre $F'$. \end{Definition}

 The notion of associated bundles allows us to go between certain different bundles with the same structure group.
-The concept of associated bundles relates the bundles $\bigvecbund$ and $\bigPbund$, which we will introduce later in the paper.
+The concept of associated bundles relates the tautological vector bundle $\bigvecbund$ and the tautological principal bundle $\bigPbund$, which we will introduce later in the paper.